 - Vulnerability - primarily CVE vulnerabilities from NIST NVD

 - Threat Actor - threat actor groups

-Across all types, intel cards provide a similar baseline set of information sections.
-This overview introduces these common sections first, then adds details for specific intel card types.
+Across all types, Intelligence Cards provide a similar baseline set of information sections.
+This overview introduces these common sections first, then adds details for specific Intelligence Card types.